Rafkev/Rafkev/README.md

 - 👋 Hi, I’m @Rafkev
 - 👀 I’m interested in collaboration
-- 🌱 I’m currently learning python
+- 🌱 I am a full stack developer
 - 💞️ I’m looking to collaborate on software development
 - 📫 How to reach me tolakins@gmail.com